 Over the past ten years, I’ve learned a lot about how to manage a remote team and what it takes to grow a team that is built on trust, accountability, and most importantly results.
 Here are three of the lessons I’ve learned the hard way.

-The following is an excerpt from “No Excuses: The Definitive Guide to Building a Remote Team” which is available free from Hubstaff.
+The following is an excerpt from “No Excuses: The Definitive Guide to Managing a Remote Team” which is available free from Hubstaff.

 Lesson 1: You can’t change people

 It’s difficult enough to manage your business when you have honest, hard-working people on your team.
 But when a team member drags you down, you’ve got to learn to end the relationship sooner rather than later.